-When an interviewer and an interviewee match on interviewing.io, they meet in a collaborative coding environment with voice, text chat, and a whiteboard and jump right into a technical question (feel free to watch this process in action on our mocks page).
+When an interviewer and an interviewee match on interviewing.io, they meet in a collaborative coding environment with voice, text chat, and a whiteboard and jump right into a technical question (feel free to watch this process in action on our recordings page).
 After each interview, people leave one another feedback, and each party can see what the other person said about them once they both submit their reviews.

 If you’re curious, you can see what the feedback forms look like below — in addition to one direct yes/no question, we also ask about a few different aspects of interview performance using a 1-4 scale.
 We also ask interviewees some extra questions that we don’t share with their interviewers, and one of those questions is about how well they think they did.
 For context, a technical score of 3 or above seems to be the rough cut-off for hirability.

 Below are two heatmaps of perceived vs. actual performance per interview (for interviews where we had both pieces of data).
 In each heatmap, the darker areas represent higher interview concentration.
 For instance, the darkest square represents interviews where both perceived and actual performance was rated as a 3.
 You can hover over each square to see the exact interview count (denoted by “z”).

 The first heatmap is our old data:

 And the second heatmap is our data as of August 2016: